UCI-UAVForge/GroundStation/README.md

 UCI-UAVForge Software Development Team Repository

-Use this repository to store all finanlized code for the project for all teams.
+Use this repository to store all finalized code for the project for all teams.